alan-turing-institute/data-classification-app/docs/development/create-staging-server-on-azure.md

 Use `az login` to log in on the command line.

-Check that the values in your `.env.staging` file are correct.
+Check that the values in your `.staging.env` file are correct.

 Then run `deployment/provision.sh -e deployment/.staging.env` to create the webapp and relevant resources.
 The path after `-e` describes the location of your custom environment file (if you omit `-e` and the following filename, it will look for `deployment/.env`).